Our Work

 Helping Organic Consumers Recognize "Good Bugs"

-January 22, 2024 marks the second anniversary of the Grimm Family Center for Organic Production and Research!
-Center Director Matt Grieshop developed a report that provides an overview of the progress we’ve made in growing the center including our research, education, and outreach projects.
+January 22, 2026 marks the fourth anniversary of the Grimm Family Center for Organic Production and Research.
+Center Director Dr. Matthew Grieshop developed a report that provides an overview of our progress in growing the center including our research, education, and outreach projects.
 You can download a copy of our report here.

 Related Content